Mieczysław Broński: Arrest and death

-Bronski was arrested on September 9, 1937, and accused of being part of a terrorist plot, during a mass round-up of Polish nationals living in the Soviet Union.
+Bronski was arrested on 9 September 1937, and accused of being part of a terrorist plot, during a mass round-up of Polish nationals living in the Soviet Union.
 The former French communist, Boris Souvarine, thought it inevitable that he would be a victim of the purges because "a man like Bronski – cultured, polite, irreproachable – could not help but attract the murderous animadversion of the Despot."
 He was shot and buried at Kommunarka, near Moscow, on 1 September 1938.
-He was formally rehabilitated on July 21, 1956.
+He was formally rehabilitated on 21 July 1956.

 Family

 Bronski had a daughter, Wanda Brońska-Pampuch (1911–1972), from his first marriage.
 Brought up in Switzerland and Germany, she joined her father in the Soviet Union in 1931.
 She was arrested in 1938 and sentenced to eight years in the Gulag, in Kolyma.
 She was released in 1946, moved to Germany in 1952, and became known as a writer.

 In Vienna, in 1920, he married Susanne Leonhard, a German communist and the mother of Wolfgang Leonhard, later renowned as a historian and critic of communism.
 She was arrested in 1936, and survived twelve years in the Gulag, in Vorkuta.
 With the help of her son, she was released in 1948, moving to East Berlin.
-A few month later, in the spring of 1949, mother and son decided to leave Stalinist East Germany for good, relocating to West Germany.
+A few months later, in the spring of 1949, mother and son decided to leave Stalinist East Germany for good, relocating to West Germany.
 Upon arrival, the U.S. Army's Counter Intelligence Corps interned her, but refusing to work as a spy, she was released in 1950.
 Susanne Leonhard died in Stuttgart in 1984.

+Adopted son: Wolfgang Leonhard (1921–2014), a German historian.
+After his adoptive father’s arrest, he was placed in an orphanage.
+From 1945 to 1949, he participated in building the local administration in the Soviet occupation zone of Germany.
+In 1949, he emigrated first to Yugoslavia and then to West Germany.